This is a fully integrated programme between Law and French. You will study the Law of Northern Ireland as well as aspects of French Law.

 The degree includes a year abroad which provides a unique opportunity for linguistic development.
 In a globalised workforce proficiency in an additional language, together with the experience of studying abroad, significantly enhances your employability.

-Common and Civil Law (Major) with French Degree highlights
+Law (Major) with French Degree highlights

 Law at QUB is ranked 7th in the UK in Complete University Guide 2019 Law was ranked 8th in the UK for Career Prospects in the Guardian University Guide 2019